-There were once three Primitive Methodist Chapels in Crich Carr.
-A map created in 1879 shows the position of two on Hindersitch Lane.
+A map created in 1879 shows the position of the two Methodist Chapels at Crich Carr

-The lower chapel was near Middle Lane and the upper chapel just above Top Lane as shown on the map.
+The lower chapel, near Middle Lane, was a United Free Methodist and the upper chapel, just above Top Lane, was the Primitive Methodist.

 Derbyshire Courier 22 July 1837

 Crich Carr-on Sunday last the 16th instant, the Sunday School Sermons for the Primitive Methodist school, at Crich Carr, near Cromford, were preached in the open air (the chapel being far too small for the occasion) to very large audiences, by the Rev W Stokes, of Burton upon Trent.
 The collections exceeded those of former occasions, and testified the attachment of the people to the increasing schools of that picturesque village.

 A second chapel was built around 1845.
 Its opening was reported in the press –

 Crich Carr – on Monday last, the children belonging to the Primitive Methodist Sunday school were regaled by their teachers and friends with tea and plumcake, in the newly erected chapel belonging to that society of Christians.

 Oral local history states that the original chapel was rather small with a tin roof.